Master of Applied Project Management (Project Systems)

 - Career and leadership readiness

 Professional AccreditationThe University of Adelaide is a Registered Education Provider for the Project Management Institute (PMI®) and is approved by PMI® to issue Professional Development Units for its approved training courses.
 PMI is a registered mark of the Project Management Institute, Inc.

-Manager / Business Management, Business Analyst, Business Consultant, Business Data Analyst, Consultant, Development Officer, Project Manager, Project Officer
+Manager / Business Management, Business Analyst, Business Consultant, Business Data Analyst, Development Officer, Project Manager, Project Officer

 Degree StructureStudents will commence the program by taking four core courses that provide basic skills in planning linear projects, addressing risks in linear projects, leading projects and an introduction to complex systems generally.

 Students will then progress to courses in 'Complex Project Management', 'Enterprise Transformations' and 'Portfolios and Programs Management', which all extend knowledge gained in the earlier courses.

 These eight courses will underpin the research undertaken in the 6 or 12 unit research project that students will undertake in the final part of the degree.